joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

 ### Problems that occur in the above situations

-* It takes time to make materials
+* It takes time to make specifications
   * If you have a lot of trouble, it will be difficult
 * People make mistakes
   * Misunderstanding, tired eyes, mistaken operation, high difficulty